 ‘Note bandi’ should be given a befitting reply says Akhilesh Yadav

-New Delhi, Apr 25: After keeping the Congress out of his alliance with the BSP, Samajwadi Party chief Akhilesh Yadav on Wednesday attacked the party over its "big ego" and also accused it of ditching partners and threatening rivals.
+New Delhi, Apr 25: After keeping the Congress out of his alliance with the Bahujan Samaj Party (BSP), Samajwadi Party (SP) chief Akhilesh Yadav on Wednesday attacked the party over its "big ego" and also accused it of ditching partners and threatening rivals.

 "Like the BJP, the Congress too believes in threatening political opponents," he said at an election meeting here.